yliess86/PhDThesis/thesis.md

 Performing the latent sampling using the reparametrization trick (see @eq:vae_reparametrization) conserves the gradient flow.
 The +vae can thus be trained to learn a structured latent space that can be used to interpolate latent codes and decode them into samples similar to the training distribution.

-**MNIST Digit Image Generation:** Let us reconsider our toy example with training a +vae on the +mnist handwritten digit dataset.
+**MNIST Digit Image Generation:** Let us reconsider our example with training a +vae on the +mnist handwritten digit dataset.
 There is almost nothing change in comparison to the +ae.

 The model is trained to minimize the objective functions.
 Satisfying both the reconstruction loss and the +kld regularization is harder than the task of the vanilla +ae.
 Intuitively this has to result in a structured latent space at the cost of a small reconstruction quality degradation.
 The training history and reconstruction capabilities are shown in @fig:gai_vae_history.